latracal/wpgrigora-docs/docs/blocks/advanced-group.md

 **Gradient** : Here we can display two more colors in smooth transition.
 Gradient is available in two types i.e. lenear and Radial.
 Angles can also be changed.

 **Images** : Here we can add images to the background.
-And can also add multiple images to use as slideshow.
 Select Single Image for single image.
+We can also toggle on **Fixed** button to fix the in background.
+And can also a**dd multiple images to use as slideshow**.
+Slideshow can also be fixed in background by toggling on **Fixed** button.
+It can also be played in loop by toggling on **Loop** button.
+We can also set time of single image by **Single Image Duration** slider, where minimum time is 0.5 sec, maximum time is 20 sec and default time is 5 sec.
+Transitions can also be changed under **Transition Section** and Time can also be changed under **Transition Duration** section, where minimum time is 0.1 sec, maximum time is 5 sec and default time is 0.5 sec .

 **Video** : Here we can add videos thorugh link or gallery and that video can be played in loop.